Essential prep for the SAT® Subject Tests

 Get on the path to SAT Subject Test success.

-Focus your prep where you need it most.
+If you're going to take the SAT Subject Tests, you'll need to focus your prep where it's most crucial.
 Kaplan offers a wide range of resources you can use.
 Whether you require one-on-one tutoring, live instruction, or flashcards on the go – Kaplan has you covered.

 About the SAT Subject Tests

 SAT Subject Tests include more than 20 different tests focusing on specific disciplines, such as English, history and the social sciences, mathematics, physical sciences, and foreign languages.
 Each subject test lasts 1 hour and consists entirely of multiple-choice questions.

 Unlike the SAT Subject Tests, the SAT is largely a test of verbal and math skills.
 Although you need to know vocabulary and a few formulas, it's primarily designed to measure how well you read and think, rather than what you know.

 The SAT Subject Tests, however, are designed to measure what you know about specific subjects.
 Sure, critical reading and thinking skills play a part; but the main purpose of the Subject Tests is to determine exactly what you know about math, history, chemistry, and so on.

 Schools that require SATs feel that they're an important indicator of your ability to succeed in college.
 Specifically, they use your scores to help make admissions and placement decisions.
 Like the SAT, the SAT Subject Tests provide schools with a standard measure of academic performance, which they use to compare you to applicants from different high schools and different educational backgrounds.
 This information helps them to decide whether you have the academic ability to handle their curriculum.

 Your scores may also be used to decide what course of study is appropriate for you once you've been admitted.
 A low score on the Math Level I test, for example, may require you to take a remedial Math course.
 Conversely, a high score on the Chemistry test may exempt you from an introductory science course.